codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 ##### Saving Promotion Flow
 The final step is to save the Promotion Flow by clicking **Save Promotion Flow** on the top-right.

-Add a name and optional description, and click **Save**.
+The **Name** is required.
 The flow's YAML file lists the environment sequence.

 {% include
 image.html